17 Essentials Most People Miss on Their Hawaii Packing List

 Unfortunately, that’s not exactly true.

-While you can definitely keep your Hawaii packing list to a minimum (it’s so easy to overpack), there are some items that can save you some stress if you can throw them in your bag.
+While you can definitely keep your Hawaii packing list to a minimum (it’s easy to overpack), some items can save you stress if you can fit them in your bag.

 So, I’ve come up with a list of items that you’re probably forgetting on your Hawaii packing list.
-It includes things for your carry on luggage and things to pack in your checked luggage.
+It includes things for your carry-on luggage and things to pack in your checked baggage.

 Hawaii Packing List FAQs